Feasibility of a trapped atom interferometer with accelerating optical traps: Concept for accelerating traps

+As investigated in this section, existing technology can achieve accelerations between $10^{3}$-$10^{5}$ m/s$^2$.
 Furthermore, while we only focus on two traps in this paper, it may also be possible to have an array of traps, such that several pathways can be simultaneously covered.